etkitech/etkitech.github.io/docs/index.md

 # <a name="about" href="#projects"> Our projects ‍</a>
 <br>

-## <a name="forum" href="https://etki.discourse.group">💬 etki Turkish Tech Forum</a>
+## <a name="forum" href="https://etki.discourse.group">💬 etki Forum</a>

-etki Turkish Tech Forum is an open online platform for turkish speaking technologists abroad, enabling exchange about all things career and life abroad.
+etki Forum is an open online platform for turkish speaking technologists abroad, enabling exchange about all things career and life abroad.

 We are using the forum as a space for converging all our communication efforts into one place.
 Our official announcements, our projects, workshops and business related special events are being conducted through the involvement of our forum.

 In our forum we are welcoming turkish speaking technologists from all countries and specialities in the fields of technology and STEM (Science Technology Engineering Mathematics), where we meet, discuss and exchange value.

-Most of our communication on etki Turkish Tech Forum is happening in turkish language, but we have also an english-only category where topics can be discussed in english language for enabling a communication interface.
+Most of our communication on etki Forum is happening in turkish language, but we have also an english-only category where topics can be discussed in english language for enabling a communication interface.
 <br>

 <a href="https://forms.gle/tUnV8e3FtAmoATu27" target="_blank"><i class="fa fa-commenting-o fa-lg" id="special"> </i> &nbsp;Join our forum (Pre-launch registration)</a>